ccao-data/data-architecture/dbt/models/iasworld/docs.md

 - HIEs from `addn` can be joined to dweldat by card
 - The characteristic changes in `addn` are applied immediately to the corresponding `dweldat` characteristics rather then when HIEs "roll off".
-- HIEs are defined within start/end year and card
+- Individual HIEs are defined within start/end year and card

 **Primary Key**: `jur`, `taxyr`, `parid`, `card`, `lline`
 {% enddocs %}